dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/3-square-roots.md

 $\boldsymbol{ \sqrt{a}\sqrt{b}=\sqrt{ab} }$

-Lets go back to the definition of the square roots: if the left-hand side is positive, and its square is $ab$, then it is eqaul to $\sqrt{ab}$.
+Let's go back to the definition: if the left-hand side is positive, and its square is $ab$, then it is equal to $\sqrt{ab}$.

 - $\sqrt{a}\sqrt{b}$ is positive